zeitspace/zeitbook-frontend/steps/02-service-worker.md

 # Service worker

 A service worker is a script that your browser runs in the background.
 It provides features such as push notifications, background data synchronization, and resource and request caching.
 Since it is a [JavaScript Worker](https://www.html5rocks.com/en/tutorials/workers/basics/), it doesn't have access to the DOM.
 However, it can interact with the DOM indirectly by communicating with your application's main thread.
+In this step, you'll create a service worker that caches static resources upon which your application depends, as well as API requests made by your application.

 ## Create a service worker to cache your application's resources